What’s next in 2022?

-We also released a new report demonstrating how the current EU laws are failing animals, as well as a white paper outlining what we want to see in new legislation.
+In the same year, we also published a report demonstrating how current EU laws are failing animals, as well as a white paper outlining what we want to see in the new legislation.

 Our Key Demands

-Farmed animal welfare laws must do more than protect every animal from neglect and cruelty, and minimise their suffering; they should actively promote a positive state of health and wellbeing.
+The animal welfare legislation must do more than protect every farm animal from neglect and cruelty, as well as minimise their suffering.
+They should actively promote a positive state of health and wellbeing, too.
+Here are some of the welfare concerns we want the Commission to prioritise while revising their laws.

 1 Good Health